Day 1 : 7th September 2025

 - Hands-on session with selected Indonesian and Permian coal and peat samples

-Critical Minerals by Prof. Shifeng Dai
+Critical Minerals in Coal by Prof. Shifeng Dai

 Venue: Krakatau Room, Hyatt Regency